Menu

 How Do I Know if I have Low Zinc?

-Tests can be ordered by your doctor, but if they refuse, there are also many online options these days.
-Find a zinc test for those in the UK here, and those in the US here.
+Tests can be ordered by your doctor, but if they refuse, there are also self-order online options.

 However, it is important to keep in mind that some blood tests may not be completely accurate, as they only tell us the level of cellular zinc.
 So signs and symptoms of zinc deficiency can persist, despite normal looking test results.